krisahil/give/README.md

 ```
 {
-  "dev": "****TEST****", //Remove this text.
-If you are using this settings.json file on the dev side include this text, if on the live side, leave it blank.
+  "dev": "****TEST****", // If you are using this settings.json file on the dev side include this text, if on the live side, leave it blank.
   "donor_tools_user": "",
   "donor_tools_password": "",
   "stripe": {